U.S. exempts local baseball league from Venezuela sanctions: document

 The LVBP’s season got off to an underwhelming start last month, with stadiums nearly empty and star players absent from the eight teams’ rosters due to MLB’s ban on participation by major and minor league teams.

-Reporting by Mariela Nava in Maracaibo and Luc Cohen in Caracas; Editing by Richard Chang
+Reporting by Mariela Nava in Maracaibo and Luc Cohen in Caracas; Editing by Richard Chang and Dan Grebler